-As I work with retailers, I am noticing a trend where the terms gross margin and gross profit are being used interchangeably, but they are not interchangeable terms.
-While they are measuring similar metrics, Gross margin is measuring the % (or $) of the comparison of a product's cost to its sell price.
-Whereas Gross Profit is measuring the % (or $) of profit from the sale of the product.
+Sometimes the terms gross margin and gross profit are used interchangeably, which is a mistake.
+While they measure similar metrics, gross margin measures the percentage (or dollar amount) of the comparison of a product's cost to its sale price, while gross profit measures the percentage (or dollar amount) of profit from the sale of the product.

-Gross profit is the Total Sales minus the Cost of generating that revenue.
+Gross profit is the total sales minus the cost of generating that revenue.
 In other words, gross profit is sales minus cost of goods sold.
-It tells you how much money you would have made if you didn’t pay any other expenses such as salaries, rent, utilities, etc. So it looks like this
+In simple terms, it is your total profit minus other expenses such as salaries, rent, and utilities.

-Sales - COGS (Cost of Goods Sold = Gross Profit $
+Sales minus COGS (Cost of Goods Sold) = Gross Profit in Dollars